KellyBrianMurimi/Password-cli-project/README.md

 python -m app.cli delete-account 7

-8. Delete a user by user ID (and their related accounts) python -m app.cli delete-user 3
+8. Delete a user by user ID (and their related accounts) python -m app.cli delete-user 1

-9. Generate and add a strong password to an account (auto-generated/manually set) python -m app.cli generate-password 7
+9. Generate and add a strong password to an account (auto-generated) python -m app.cli generate-password 1

 10. Debug: Delete all users, accounts, and passwords (clear the database)